sndnv/stasis/deployment/production/README.md

    * the correct values for `AKKA_HTTP_CORS_ALLOWED_ORIGINS` are set for both `identity` and `server`
 6) Start services with `docker-compose up`

+## After Bootstrap

+1) **Replace management user** - for extra security, a new management user with a new password should be created and the existing, default, management user should be removed.
+This can be done using the `server_create_user.sh` and `server_delete_user.sh` scripts.
+This user needs to have the following permissions:
+`view-self,view-privileged, view-public,view-service,manage-self,manage-privileged,manage-service` to be able to
+manage the server.
+2) **Create standard user** - for extra security, the management users and the users that own data/backups should be separate.
+As with the management user, the `server_create_user.sh` script can be used; the difference between the two types is only in the permissions that they are granted - `view-self,view-public,manage-self` for a standard user.
+3) **Create devices** - after the standard user has been created, its devices can then be setup; this is done via the `server_create_device.sh` script.
+4) **Bootstrap devices** - for each new device, a bootstrap process needs to be performed and that is done on the device itself.
+Using the `server_get_bootstrap_code.sh` script, a new bootstrap code can be generated for a specific device.
+5) **Run a backup** - after the bootstrap process has been completed for a device, a dataset definition can then be created and the first backup can be started.
+It might be a good idea to revise the backup rules and include/exclude additional files or directories.
+6) **Setup scheduling** - as a final setup step, backups can be configured to run periodically.

 ## Deployment Components

 ### [`bootstrap`](./bootstrap)